California Invitational Berkeley Debate

 - PLEASE have fun, speak confidently, and be respectful to your opponents and partners!
 Any sort of disrespectful behavior will have a massive effect on your speaks and possibly my decision, so just be nice Please explain things clearly to me PLEASE SIGNPOST - tell me where you are during your speech Extend the full argument and explain it - don't just tell me to "extend [card name]" or "extend [contention]" Please weigh - tell me which impact is more important and why BE NICE - I'll drop you if you're rude/disrespectful to your opponents

-I'm currently an undergrad at UC Berkeley and an assistant Speech and Debate coach.
+I'm a recent UC Berkeley graduate and an assistant Speech and Debate coach.
 I'm a former debater who mainly competed in Parliamentary debate for Claremont High School.
 Alongside that, I've competed in and/or judged LD, PF, Worlds, BQ, Congress, and several speech events (mainly Impromptu/Extemp).
 I always appreciate a competitive and respectful round so I'm looking forward to hearing what you have to say!

 General Debate Notes